xiaxia179/wallet/README.md

 Notes:
 * When the purse receives updates to the new version of the code from the network, the code is rewritten and the purse is output.
-For correct operation it is necessary to loop start the command: node run-node.js
+For correct operation it is necessary to loop start the command: node run-node.js (see it in run-node.bat of this repository)
 * Nodejs uses the default http port for node 80, but you can change it in wallet in tab CONFIG - press button HTTP ACESS
 * ATTENTION: set password for http acess (press button HTTP ACESS)